yiqianl/Parallelization-Artifact-SC23/README.md

 There are 3 steps to run the experiments and analyze the results.

 ## Step 1
-Download the inputs and run all the codes on all inputs
+Download the larger inputs and run all the codes through 5 inputs
 > sh run.sh

 ## Step 2